Study Abroad with Uscholars and avail One way Flight Ticket and Free TOEFL / IELTS Training. T&Cs apply*

 4. Postgraduate Degrees

-The UK offers different postgraduate concentrations, including integrated master's degrees, taught master's degrees, and master's degree research (MRes).
-Each classification has its own unique grading criteria and evaluation strategies.
+The UK offers various postgraduate programs, including taught master's degrees (MSc, MA), integrated master’s degrees, and master’s by research (MRes).
+Each of these has its own grading system and assessment criteria.

 Percentage